LLM/PGDip Bar Training Course

 Entry requirements

-As stipulated by the BSB, you will need:
+As stipulated by the BSB, you'll need:

 • To hold a law degree/conversion course, which meets the requirements for study of the foundations of legal knowledge subjects